usgs/wdfn-blog/content/build-river-conditions.md

 fair since I had been using this method, I didn’t try very hard to learn) and found it to be very slow compared to the multiframe plus ImageMagick or FFMPEG method.

+There are also non-R tools you can use to stitch together animation frames, such as Photoshop.
+In addition to not having a Photoshop license, I am a huge R nerd, so the more I can stay in R, the better :)

 Go forth and animate!